Bin-Cao/MPhil_SHU/README.md

-🖐️ Here is my master's thesis (2023)
+🖐️ Here is my master's dissertation (2023)

 📝 曹斌(Bin CAO) major in Mechanics